weronikaolejniczak/colors-game/README.md

 ### Future scope

+- Refactoring to minimize repetitions especially in the styling layer, i. e. putting colors and metrics in seperate files in, for example, "constants" folder.
 - **Board examiner function.** Such an examiner would check if there are available moves on the board.
 If not, an appropriate message would be displayed on the board.
 - Display a message on the board if the user clicks on the block which does not have same-colored neighbors.
 - Let user choose the dimensions of the board.